GLOBAL MARKETS-Stocks rise on Japan's liquidity surge, oil slips

 * Record drop in PC sales pulls U.S. tech shares lower

-* MSCI world equity index up 0.5 pct to five-year highs
+* MSCI world equity index up 0.5 percent to five-year highs

 * Yen remains under pressure from BOJ stimulus